 In 2012 I moved to New York City to pursue a Masters Degree at New York University.
 I was able to study with Hasia Diner, Rebecca Goetz, Marion Casey, Michael Gomez and many other great historians.
 I am currently working on my MA Thesis which looks at the banking habits of Irish women who emigrated to New York in the period of the Great Famine.

-From 2012-2014 I also have collaborated seasonally with CSDC Willow Glen in California to create art pieces which enable students to gain a better understanding of historical events through the medium of dance.
+From 2012 until present I also have collaborated seasonally with CSDC Willow Glen in California to create art pieces which enable students to gain a better understanding of historical events through the medium of dance.
 My collaboration with CSDC students has reinforced my convictions that history should be learned in multiple ways.
 Usually students engage with the past through reading, writing and teacher lectures.
 But by integrating alternative formats and media into the experience, students come away with different and new insights in ways which they never forget.

 how my former students and colleagues describe me: